 Cory says that his philosophy is simple: "I want to make a difference in the world, and I am striving towards that goal one day at a time.
-During my three years at Stevenson University, I have been on the executive board of the Student Government Association, Co-Lead for Relay For Life, a Peer Educator for the Wellness Center, a Resident Assistant for Residence Life, and a Mission: I’m Home student leader.
+During my years at Stevenson University, I have been on the executive board of the Student Government Association, Co-Lead for Relay For Life, a Peer Educator for the Wellness Center, a Resident Assistant for Residence Life, and a Mission: I’m Home student leader.
 All of those roles have taught me valuable lessons about leadership and what it means to work toward a goal."

-The path to his internship started in early 2017 when Cory was named Stevenson University’s Newman Civic Fellow, a community service fellowship through Campus Compact.
+The path to his internship started in 2017 when Cory was named Stevenson University’s Newman Civic Fellow, a community service fellowship through Campus Compact.
 While a Fellow, he was given the opportunity to apply for The Fund for American Studies Program in Washington D.C.
 Cory was awarded a full scholarship from The Ronald Reagan Foundation and Institute worth $13,000 to live, intern, and take classes in Washington D.C.

-"Today, I intern for the Office of Government Ethics during the day and take 12 credits worth of classes at George Mason University in Arlington, Va. at night for the fall semester," he explains.
+"I interned for the Office of Government Ethics during the day and took 12 credits worth of classes at George Mason University in Arlington, Va. at night for this past fall semester," he explains.
 "The students in the program also participate in special events such as briefings with members of Congress, exclusive conferences, and workshops on professionalism."